Join Our FREE Live Webinar

 Beginner investors always tend to wonder whether a seller will have an issue with an assignment of rights taking place.
 It depends on the seller and your correspondence with them.
 If you communicate clearly, then this is typically not an issue.

-This is because the seller has signed a legal and binding contract making them obligated to fulfill the terms of the contract.
+This is because the seller has signed a legal and binding contract, which makes them obligated to fulfill the terms of the contract.
 You have every right to perform an assignment of contract when everything has been done legally.

-The majority of sellers you encounter will not have an issue with the assignment and having another party close on the transaction.
-Sellers are usually most concerned that 2 things take place:
+The majority of sellers you encounter will not have an issue with the assignment or have another party close on the transaction.
+Sellers are usually most concerned that two things take place:

 1. They receive the purchase price for the property that was originally agreed upon, and

-2. That the property closes on time at the date which was agreed upon.
+2. The property closes on time on the date agreed upon.

 Communicate clearly with the seller and fulfill the contract obligations, and you shouldn’t have an issue with assigning a real estate contract.